 Essentially, your commands create a conversation with the system, as it is designed to have more natural and engaging conversations than traditional chatbots.
 You can provide a more three-dimensional view of the conversation and even discuss what other people have already said about the topic.

 It’s like rediscovering the Internet; the same excitement of recognizing the sea of possibilities in front of you when you were a kid and first used Google.
-But even though it looks like a game, it is not.
+But even though it looks like a game, it’s not.

 This is what ChatGPT does for you